 Can I do it on my own?

-You can repair your credit yourself, if you have time and are willing to do the work.
+You can repair your credit yourself!
 You’ll have to make the calls, negotiate with creditors and work with the credit bureaus.
 Doing it yourself may be time consuming, but it could potentially save you hundreds of dollars.

-Start by getting your credit reports from annualcreditreport.com.
-You also need to know what your credit score is.
+Start by getting your credit reports from annualcreditreport.com and learning what your credit score is.
 You have access to your credit score through Member Connect if you have a loan with LGFCU as well as through some credit card companies that provide your score at no additional cost.
-Then use this infographic to help you understand your credit score.
-And if you’re already an LGFCU member, let us help you make a plan to get your financial life back on track with customized, no-cost financial counseling.
+If you’re already an LGFCU member, let us help you make a plan to get your financial life back on track with customized, no-cost financial counseling.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.